kiryaserg/zapp-pipes-provider/tutorial/provider-stepbystep.md

 https://demo.wp-api.org/wp-json/wp/v2/media/[mediaId]
 returns a JSON with the metadata of the media item with a specified mediaId parameter.

-Our data source provider will expose two commands that the Zapp app will be able to use, both commands will receive the Wordpress website URL as a parameter (in our example it will be `http://demo.wp-api.org`):
+Our data source provider will expose two types that the Zapp app will be able to use:

-1. `categories` - will return a feed item that contains an array of categories.
+1. `categories` - will get a wordpress website URL (e.g. `https://demo.wp-api.org`) and return a feed item that contains an array of categories.
-2. `posts` - will get a category id and return a feed that contains an array of posts.
+2. `posts` - will get a category page URL (e.g. `https://demo.wp-api.org/category/facilis-dignissimos/`) and return a feed that contains an array of posts.

 ## Step 1 - Preparing the project